 - All tests must pass

-Typical CI lifecycle consists of building the project, unit testing, deploying to stage and acceptance testing.
-Once the project successfully passes all of these stages, it is ready for the deployment to the production environment.
+Typical CI lifecycle consists of building the project, unit testing, deploying to the stage, and acceptance testing.
+Once the project successfully passes all of these stages, it is ready for deployment to the production environment.

-Delivering a project to the production environment can be done automatically like the rest of the stages, but due to the business concerns, it could be suitable to do it manually.
+Delivering a project to the production environment can be done automatically like the rest of the stages.
+But due to business concerns, it might be more suitable to do it manually.
 In the first case, we are talking about Continuous Delivery, and in the second Continuous Deployment.

 The graph below shows the differences between these three terms.

 There are some concerns that might discourage people from using the CI on their projects.